-Jack in the Green means it all gets a bit mad in Hastings Old Town on May Day Bank Holiday and if you head down to the Old Town you’ll more than likely go home with a green nose.
+Jack in the Green means it all gets a bit mad on May Day in Hastings.
+If you head down to the Old Town you’ll more than likely go home with a green nose.
 Jack in the Green, a festival of fun, frolics and foliage, celebrates the releasing of summer.
-The Green Man festival, Hastings is a popular Sussex event and takes place over a four day period over the first weekend of May and culminates in a bizarre procession through the town on Bank Holiday Monday.
+The Green Man festival, Hastings is a popular Sussex event and takes place over a four day period over the first weekend in May and culminates in a bizarre procession through the town on Bank Holiday Monday.

-Jack in the Green
+Jack in the Green Story

-Part man, part bush and big part alcohol the Bogey is Jack’s friend and minder – there are twelve in total.
+Part man, part bush and big part alcohol the Green Bogie is Jack’s friend and minder – there are twelve in total.
 The Green Bogies, along with Black Sal, Jack’s consort, accompany Jack through the town up to Hastings Castle.
-If they spot anyone on the way who isn’t green enough they’ll soon sort it with a dab of green face-paint to the nose or, if you’re not quite so lucky, a face full.
+If they spot anyone on the way who isn’t green enough they’ll soon sort it with a dab of green face-paint to the nose or, if you’re not so lucky, a face full.
 Try not to catch their eye…

-Jack in the Green Hastings
+Hastings Jack in the Green

 Sussex Morris Sides